 - Nickel is a transition metal, with an atomic weight of 28, located in the fourth period/row on the periodic table of elements.
 It is an essential nutrient for the body but its over intake can cause harm.
-Humans can infect by breathing in infected air or drinking such water or eating such food or smoking cigarettes.
-Too much of nickel consumption can cause Lung cancer, Nose cancer, Larynx cancer and Prostate cancer.
+Humans can get the infection by breathing in infected air or drinking such water or eating such food or smoking cigarettes.
+Too much of nickel consumption can cause Lung cancer, Nose cancer, Larynx cancer, and Prostate cancer.

 - The most crucial use of this element is that it is used to make coins.

 - It is used in making wires.

 - It is used in gas turbines and rocket engines as it has the capability to resist corrosion even at high temperatures.

-- It is used to make a variety of alloys which are further used to make armor plating, nails, or pipes.
+- It is used to make a variety of alloys which are further used to make armour plating, nails, or pipes.

 - Monel (alloys of nickel and copper), is a hard compound and can resist corrosion by seawater.
 Hence, it is used in propeller shaft in boats and desalination plants.

 - Nickel is silvery-white, hard, malleable, and ductile metal.

 - It is a good conductor of heat and electricity.